pkuwwt/gdal-linux-wheel/README.md

 This project is based on [youngpm/gdalmanylinux](https://github.com/youngpm/gdalmanylinux) but provides precompiled GDAL wheels ready to use in both Python and C/C++ projects (Linux only)

 ## Download precompiled wheels
-Go to releases and find tarball needed.
+Go to [releases (Files)](https://sourceforge.net/projects/gdal-wheels-for-linux/files/) and find tarball needed.
 Download it.

 ## Install wheels
 After downloading wheel simply install it with: